 Exchange of Visits

-Agreement on Technical Cooperation: The two countries signed the Agreement on Technical Cooperation on 3 September 2003.
+With a view to further strengthening and streamlining the existing economic and technical co-operation between Nepal and Japan, the two countries have signed the Agreement on Technical Cooperation on 3 September 2003.
 The Agreement is an umbrella framework, which covers areas including training, Japanese experts, volunteers, study missions, project type assistance, machinery and equipment and development studies.
 On the basis of the Agreement, the two Governments would enter into separate agreements to carry out mutually agreed upon specific technical cooperation programs.

-Trade and Investment:
+Trade and Investment

 Tourism and Culture